nemuulen/heat_stress_data_visualization/README.md

          - Dynamic sliders and DOM updates
          - Interactive legend and control panel
       - **GitHub**: For hosting the repository.
    - **National Centers for Environmental Information (NCEI)**: NCEI provides access to an extensive archive of environmental data through several platforms.
-Their open data and search system was essential to effective data collection and absraction.
+Their open data and search system was essential to effective data collection and extraction.

 - **Project Summary**:
 <p align="center">